Documentation Guidelines

 General Information on Documentation of a Disability

 Documentation to substantiate a disability and support the request for accommodation(s) must be typed on official letterhead of the diagnosing practitioner.
 The practitioner must be a licensed and/or certified professional who is qualified to diagnose the stated disability.
 It must be current for the disability.
+The professional should not have a personal relationship with the individual being evaluated.
 Sufficient and appropriate disability documentation to support the request for accommodation(s) must have the following components:

 Diagnosis: